-Except as otherwise provided by law, an employee who has taken leave of absence without pay for a total of one (1) pay period or more within a given service year, shall have his anniversary date adjusted by the time in excess of the one (1) pay period and rounded to the next nearest pay period.
+Except as otherwise provided by law, an employee who has taken leave of absence without pay for a total of one (1) pay period or more within a given service year, shall have his their anniversary date adjusted by the time in excess of the one (1) pay period and rounded to the next nearest pay period.

-RULE IV RECRUITMENT, SELECTION AND APPOINTMENT
+RULE IV - RECRUITMENT, SELECTION AND APPOINTMENT

-RECRUITMENT OF APPLICANTS FOR EXAMINATION
+1. RECRUITMENT OF APPLICANTS FOR EXAMINATION

-It shall be the responsibility of the Personnel Director to publicize each examination for appointments to the classified service to the end that the best available persons shall be attracted to the service of the County.
+It shall be the responsibility of the Personnel Human Resources Director, or designee to publicize each examination for appointments to the classified service to the end that the best available persons shall be attracted to the service of the County.
+Announcements shall be posted for a minimum of five (5) working days unless the Human Resources Director, or designee determine that a shorter posting period is necessary to meet the needs of the appointing authority